 ‘A’ shares: 3 voting shares held only by directors

-B investment shares: Non-voting shares issued to directors and mission-aligned investors
+B investment shares: Shares with dividends, capital distributions & certain voting rights issued to directors and mission-aligned investors

-This means decision-making power remains with LoT Ltd directors, and with Things Trust directors and members – not with shareholders.
+This means decision-making power is balanced between LoT Ltd directors, Things Trust directors and members, and shareholders.

 Ultimately, the major problems of our time that organisations like Library of Things set out to tackle – wealth inequality, fragmentation of community and ecological destruction – cannot be understood or tackled in isolation.
 These are systemic problems that are interconnected and interdependent.